-So, you have finally done it.
-You have finished the process of getting a dental implant.
+After completing your dental implant procedure, proper long-term care becomes essential.
 You have gone through the visits, the healing time, and the final placement of that new tooth.
 It feels great to have a full smile again, doesn't it?

 But now that the work is done, you might be wondering: "What now?"
 Unlike a real tooth, an implant is made of titanium and porcelain, so it cannot get a cavity.
 However, that does not mean it can't be broken.
+While the implant itself cannot decay, the surrounding gums and bone still require careful attention to prevent complications like peri-implant disease.
 To keep your new tooth looking and feeling great for the next thirty or forty years, you need to treat it with a little care.

 At Fremont Star Dental, we love seeing our patients leave with a happy smile.
 But our job does not end when the implant is put in.
 We want to make sure you know exactly how to protect it.
 If you are looking for a team you can trust for your dental health in Fremont, CA, we are here to help you every step of the way.